ADITYADAS1999/AI-Chatbot/README.md

 # 1 Introduction about the project 📯

+There are millions and millions of projects are evaluate and born each day.
+The technology, maintainers & contributors both are involve in different field of technology.
+Not only that emergency services are also depends on this technology like hospitality, management and reservation services.
+One minute of delay can generate huge impact on a specific service.
+Hence chatbot concept are really amazing and reliable concept to our daily life challenges.
+Also this concept use for many services and emergency usecases.

 # 2. How this project works ⚙

 # 3. How to install the project in your local system 🖥🖱